-The CG Committee is a committee of the Board that is responsible for reviewing and monitoring Alaris' compensation program in light of corporate goals and objectives, and recommending changes to the Board, as well as recommending to the Board, the level and form of compensation to be made to Management and Alaris' directors.
-For a more complete description of the role, powers, duties and responsibilities of the CG Committee, particularly with respect to compensation matters, please refer to the discussion in Schedule 1 of this Information Circular.
+The Compensation Committee is a committee of the Board that is responsible for reviewing and monitoring Alaris' compensation program in light of corporate goals and objectives, and recommending changes to the Board, as well as recommending to the Board, the level and form of compensation to be made to Management and Alaris' directors.
+For a more complete description of the role, powers, duties and responsibilities of the Compensation Committee, particularly with respect to compensation matters, please refer to the discussion in Schedule 1 of this Information Circular.

-The CG Committee currently consists of John P.A.
-Budreski (Chair, Compensation Matters), E. Mitchell Shier (Chair, Governance Matters) and Robert Bertram.
-Mr. Budreski is not standing for re-election in 2018 therefore, the composition of the CG Committee will likely change following the Meeting.
-All members of the CG Committee are "independent" within the meaning of the relevant CSA rules and standards.
-For more information on the determination of independence of the CG Committee members, please refer to the discussion in Schedule 1 of this Information Circular.
+The Compensation Committee currently consists of Robert Bertram (Chair), Jay Ripley and Jack Lee.
+All members of the Compensation Committee are "independent" within the meaning of the relevant CSA rules and standards.
+For more information on the determination of independence of the Compensation Committee members, please refer to the discussion in Schedule 1 of this Information Circular.